SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 console.log(myTeacher.subject);
 ```

-As you can see, here we use dot notation to change the `subject` property of the `myTeacher` object.
+As we can see, here, we use dot notation to change the `subject` property of the `myTeacher` object.

 This can also be done using bracket notation: